-Aspergers Victoria suggests the following actions should be taken to improve the lives of young people with Aspergers in Victoria:
+Aspergers Victoria suggests the following actions should be taken to improve the lives of young people in Victoria:

+The most important point is that separate and adequate funding should be provided for support services and training for young people affected by Aspergers, as distinct from Autism, as their needs are significantly different despite the DSM-5 determination of autism.
+This approach is consistent with the Victorian government strategy to fund “better support for people with autism spectrum disorder” through providing “better targeted and integrated services” (Outcome 11 Victorian state disability plan).
+More funding for research is also needed to better understand the needs of young people with Aspergers.
+The need for better understanding of the “incredibly diverse spectrum” of autism related disorders and the need for further study of Aspergers is acknowledged in the field of specialist ASD research.

+Many people with Aspergers are proud to call themselves “aspies”, participate in the workforce and raise their own children with their spouse.
+Also, an increasing number of adults are being recognised as having Aspergers, which can be a welcome realisation which helps to resolve long standing difficulties sustaining employment, spousal relationships and parenting their own children, so newly diagnosed adults need similar information, understanding and support services.

+There is an urgent need for more funding to support services to improve mental health and to keep young people affected by Aspergers in education and employment.
 The needs of young people with Aspergers are not being met by services which currently receive funding to meet the needs of the broader community of people with Autism.
 Instead Aspergers Victoria regularly receives referrals and requests from specialist organisations to assist individuals with Aspergers and their families, as well as to provide information and advice to parents, teachers and health professionals.

 The key point is Aspergers Victoria provides unique services to young people in the form of peer support groups – no other organisation provides these services - which are highly-regarded by the Aspergers community and supported by research evidence, and yet we are under threat of closure due to insufficient funding.

-The most important point is that separate and adequate funding should be provided for support services and training for young people affected by Aspergers, as distinct from Autism, as their needs are significantly different

 Aspergers Victoria is grateful for the DHHS grant of $ 2272 grant received in 2014 and is awaiting results of an application for a $10,000 self help grant for 2015-16.
 If this application is successful these funds will help support the work of Aspergers Victoria but more funding is also needed to support existing work.
-There is an urgent need for more funding to support services to improve mental health and to keep young people affected by Aspergers in education and employment.

-The key message is that understanding and communicating with people affected by Aspergers should be common knowledge in the community, especially in schools and workplaces.
+The key message is that understanding and communicating effectively with people affected by Aspergers should be common knowledge in the community, especially in schools and workplaces.
+Everyone will benefit from increased funding for services for young people with Aspergers, especially the broader community of students, teachers and employers, as there will be less misunderstanding and better communication in families, classrooms and workplaces.

 Thankyou for the opportunity to make a submission to the new youth policy and comment on the needs of young people affected by Aspergers.
 Being a volunteer organisation with minimal funding, unfortunately we have had limited time to prepare this submission.
+Aspergers Victoria would also like to thank the Victorian Branch of the Public Health Association of Australia for acknowledging in their submission to the new youth policy, the need for increased funding for services and support for young people affected by Aspergers.
+We acknowledge also the assistance provided by Amaze in sourcing reference material for this submission.
 We hope the information we have provided will help our members and our community.
 Please let us know if you need further information.

 Kind Regards,